unchartedsoftware/aperture-tiles/docs/readme.md

 ###Interested in Learning More?

 * [Tour](tour/overview/): Take our tour to learn more about Aperture Tiles.
-* [Documentation](documentation/quickstart/): Learn how to install, implement, and test your Aperture Tiles applications.
+* [Documentation](documentation/quickstart/): Learn how to install, implement and test your Aperture Tiles applications.
 	* [Quick Start](documentation/quickstart/): Our Julia data set provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
-* [Live Examples](/demos/): See our demos page to see live examples of the capabilities of Aperture Tiles.
+* [Live Examples](demos/): See our demos page to see live examples of the capabilities of Aperture Tiles.
 * [Download](download/): For details on downloading pre-packaged versions or aquiring the Aperture Tiles source code visit our download page.